 Dedicated Commercial Premises Liability Lawyers in Connecticut

 With our law office located in Wallingford, Loughlin FitzGerald, P.C., serves the legal interests of injured people throughout Connecticut.
-If you or a loved one was hurt on commercial property, whether inside or outdoors, we are here to help you seek maximum compensation.
+If you or a loved one were hurt on commercial property, whether inside or outdoors, we are here to help you seek maximum compensation.
 Having a skilled and knowledgeable attorney will ensure a thorough analysis of your case as well as aggressive representation.

 Who Is Liable for Your Injury?